 - Mental health support services to whom they need to provide appropriate signposting.

-Having placed your mental health first aider in this position you have a duty of care to:
+Having placed your Mental Health First Aider in this exposed position, you have a duty of care to:

 - Monitor and control for any increased risk to their physical and mental health and safety.

 - Help them be confident, active and visible to their colleagues, deploying practice skills including:

 - Recognising the signs and symptoms of a colleague in need.